-- diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trials sites and hospital staff supporting the conduct of our clinical trials; - interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the resul of the clinical trial, including by increasing the number of observed adverse events; and refusal of the FDA or other regulatory authorities to accept data from clinical trials in these affected geographies.
+- diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - · interruption or delays in the operations of the FDA or other regulatory authorities, which may impact review and approval timelines; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the resul of the clinical trial, including by increasing the number of observed adverse events; and - refusal of the FDA or other regulatory authorities to accept data from clinical trials in these affected geographies.

-In particular, three vaccines for COVID-19 have been granted Emergency Use Authorization by the FDA, and two of those later received marketing approval.
+In particular, since the beginning of the COVID-19 pandemic, the FDA has granted Emergency Use Authorization to several vaccines for COVID-19, and some of those later received marketing approval.
 Additional vaccines may be authorized or approved in the future.
 The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the product candidates needed for our clinical trials, which could lead to delays in these trials.
 These and similar, and perhaps more severe, disruptions in our operations could have a material adverse effect on our business, results of operations, cash flows, financial condition and/or prospects.